murkl/arch-os/docs/README.md

 ### 1. Prepare a bootable USB Device

 - Download the latest ISO from **[the release page](https://github.com/murkl/arch-os/releases/latest)** and write it with **[Ventoy](https://www.ventoy.net/en/download.html)** or any ISO writer
-- Or let the **Imager** download, verify and write it for you, on any Linux machine:
+- Or let **Create boot medium** download, verify and write it for you, on any Linux machine:

 ```
 curl -Ls bit.ly/arch-os | sudo bash